Palks-Studio/billing-system/README.md

 The system is designed to be deployed directly on the client's server, on a standard Apache hosting environment with PHP 8.x and Composer.
 It requires no database, no third-party service, and no subscription.

+Curious to see the full application?
+The complete demo playlist is available here: [Watch the Complete Demo Playlist](https://www.youtube.com/watch?v=gboIdyW5als&list=PLZEg9_eUFTGA)

 ---

 ## Features